- 1 Things to do in Split, Croatia

 Located on the western side of the city, Marjan Hill is the highest point of the city.
 The view from here is fantastic!
 You’ll have panoramic views of the whole city, including the town center with its beautiful architecture and the Dalmatian coast.

-The walk to the top is really a hike; you’ll first climb the steep stairs in the city’s Varoš neighborhood before actually getting into the park.
+The walk to the top is really a hike to Marjan Hill; you’ll first climb the steep stairs in the city’s Varoš neighborhood before actually getting into the park.
 There are several observation points throughout the park, and a popular beach to relax at, Kasjuni Beach.

 Make sure you have good shoes or boots for hiking and enough water to accommodate for the many steps and steep hills here.
 Also, bring your camera if you want to take pictures at the top–it’s one of the best photo spots in Split!